codacy/chart/docs/configuration/monitoring.md

     password: C0dacy123
     ```

-Follow the steps below to configure Crow and change the default configurations:
+Follow the steps below to set up Crow and change the default configurations:

 1. Set the `global.codacy.crow.url` value in your `values.yaml` file so that Crow correctly generates anchor links to your projects.
 For example: